 We were privileged to hear the first official sounds from the shelter-bandshell down the slope.
 This edifice had been partly funded by music—i.e., by three or four benefit concerts of Bluegrass and Old Time Mountain that always included the Traynhams.

 Through bright green locust leaves we could make out several players from Virginia’s Blue Ridge Music Festival.
-Since the Wellses were members of Partnership for Floyd, the organization that developed the land along with the Town of Floyd, and since Randall was a board member of the Music Festival, the first strains of music brought almost enough emotion to drop salt in his beer.
+Since the Wellses were members of Partnership for Floyd, the organization that developed the land along with the Town of Floyd, and since Randall was a board member of the Music Festival, the first strains of music brought almost enough appreciation to drop salt in his beer.

 Below on the hillside, shadows slanted from the west in Floyd’s own version of A Sunday Afternoon on the Island of La Grande Jatte.
-Each person was visible on the grass or the terrace: some sat on a bench, others sat or stood on the grass, alone or in a cluster.
+Each person was visible on the grass or the terrace: some rested on a bench, others sat or stood on the grass, alone or in a cluster.
 Children wandered, some with their arms behind them, others knelt or lay down, and one rolled lengthwise to Sousa.
 Clapping could be heard from a Friday night performance on the sidewalk nearby: “First brass,” observed one person, “then Bluegrass.”
-In the lee of the declining light it was the “magic time of day,” as artists call it (theory from Carolyn Deck, teacher of my “Colors” sessions at the JAX).
-Each person made a distinct figure, some as cutouts from black cloth, others in colors solid or striped that seemed vividly saturated, as if the hues, not the sun, emitted light.
+In the lee of the declining light it was the “magic time of day,” as artists call it (theory shared by Carolyn Deck, teacher of my “Colors” sessions at the JAX).
+Each person made a distinct figure, some as cutouts from black cloth, others in hues solid or striped that seemed vividly saturated, as if the pigments, not the sun, emitted light.

 Other park scenes followed over the months.
 A boy ran at the stone wall beneath the sidewalk, landed a tennis shoe on it, then another, and somehow grabbed the rail and pulled himself over.
 Runners mingled there after a 5K race, waiting to hear the names of winners.
 A club of ebullient teens carried a beach raft to the grass and took turns having their photo taken upon it.
 One Sunday afternoon, on the patio, a woman lay sunning in a motorized wheelchair turned into a chaise-longue.